How Much Do Foundations Cost?

 There are multiple factors to consider when pricing up the cost of foundations, with the size and depth needed, as well as soil conditions and general location all playing a role in the overall price.

-Typically speaking, for groundwork and foundations covering an area of approximately 24m parameter (which would accommodate a medium-sized home extension) would cost in the region of £5,000 for strip foundations, or closer to £6,000 for trench foundations including groundwork, labour and materials as well as waste removal charges.
+Typically speaking, groundwork and foundations covering an area of approximately 24m parameter (which would accommodate a medium-sized home extension) would cost in the region of £5,000 for strip foundations, or closer to £6,000 for trench foundations including groundwork, labour and materials as well as waste removal charges.

 Laying Foundations Prices